Great, that you are part of our trip

 Our travel experiences

-We have been on our sustainable world trip since 1 June 2018.
+We have been on our sustainable tour since 1 June 2018.
 Take one was a bike trip from Germany to Montenegro.
 There we were two months, in order to work for the protection of a bird paradise (take two).
 Afterwards we supported the open workshop Habibi.Works in Northern Greece for some weeks.
 On take three we were hitchhiking, taking buses or trains through Albania, Greece, Turkey, Georgia and Armenia.
-Now we are on take four and cycling from Montenegro through Eastern Europe to Poland.
+On take four we cycled from Montenegro through Eastern Europe to Poland.
+On take five we’ll be in Dziemiany at Viviane’s Mum’s place for a few weeks to support her with the holiday cottages.

 Have a look at our travel map to see which route we have already been traveled, what our experiences have been and where we are at the moment.